Linear Regression under Missing or Corrupted Coordinates

-Depending on the values of $\eta$, $\sigma$, and $\|\beta\|$, a different algorithm among $\cA_1$, $\cA_2$, and $\cA_3$ achieves the lowest error. \Cref{tab:eta-main,table:medium-eta,table:small-eta} present this by partitioning the parameter space into regimes based on which algorithm's error is best (see \Cref{sec:partition} for the explicit construction of the partition).
-Furthermore, in \Cref{sec:unified}, we show that $\cA_1$, $\cA_2$, and $\cA_3$ can be unified into a single algorithm that adaptively switches between them to consistently achieve the best error (up to constant factors).\looseness=-1
+Depending on $\eta$, $\sigma$, and $\|\beta\|$, a different algorithm among $\cA_1,\cA_2,\cA_3$ achieves the lowest error. \Cref{tab:eta-main,table:medium-eta,table:small-eta} in \Cref{app:intro} present this by partitioning the parameter space into regimes based on which algorithm's error is best (\Cref{sec:partition} has the explicit construction of the partition).
+In \Cref{sec:unified}, we show that $\cA_1$, $\cA_2$, and $\cA_3$ can be unified into a single algorithm that adaptively switches between the three strategies to consistently get the best error (up to constant factors).

 We now present the lower bounds (the main results of this paper) in a combined statement in \Cref{thm:combined}.
 Since some parameter regimes in \Cref{thm:combined} overlap, we show only the strongest lower bound in \Cref{table:combined}.
-A more expanded version is given in \Cref{tab:eta-main,table:medium-eta,table:small-eta} which might be more convenient to look at, but due to space constraints are moved to \Cref{app:intro}. \Cref{thm:combined} is information-theoretic, applying to any estimator, independent of runtime and for any sufficiently large sample size.\looseness=-1\footnote{Although there is some dependence on $n$ in the theorem statement, it stems from technicalities (our construction deletes an $\eta$-fraction in expectation rather than exactly (as in \Cref{def:model}) and this influence vanishes as $n$ grows, so the bounds remain valid even with infinite samples.
+A more expanded version is given in \Cref{tab:eta-main,table:medium-eta,table:small-eta} which might be more convenient to look at, but due to space constraints are moved to \Cref{app:intro}. \Cref{thm:combined} provides information-theoretic lower bounds, applying to any estimator, independent of runtime and for any sufficiently large sample size.\looseness=-1\footnote{Although there is a dependence on $n$ in the theorem statement, it stems from technicalities (our construction deletes an $\eta$-fraction in expectation rather than exactly (as in \Cref{def:model}) and this influence vanishes as $n$ grows, so the bounds remain valid even with infinite samples.
 Moreover, unless $n \gg d$, it is folklore that estimating $\beta$ to constant error is impossible even with clean data.}